topStrip1

 The days are getting shorter, sweatshirts are cozier, and pumpkin spice is officially on menus.
 The Holidays are approaching, and it’s the happiest time of the year!
 Isn’t it?

 The research may surprise you.
-A study done by NAMI found an astounding 64% of individuals living with a mental illness reported worsening mental health symptoms around the holidays.
-This means for people with depression, ADHD, substance abuse, or other mental health issues, the holidays can be more difficult than they are joyful.
+A study done by NAMI found that an astounding 64% of individuals living with a mental illness reported worsening mental health symptoms around the holidays.
+This means that for people with depressionADHDsubstance abuse, or other mental health issues, the holidays can be more difficult than they are joyful.

-Holiday depression and Holiday Stress are a real thing that many people experience.
+Holiday depression and Holiday Stress are real things that many people experience.
 Christmas, Thanksgiving, and other Holidays are a stressful, triggering experience for many people.
+So much so that it’s garnered its own nickname: the Holiday Blues.

 If you’re feeling sad, down, anxious, stressed, or lonely this holiday season, you’re not alone.
 Read on to learn how you can manage your mental health this holiday season.